azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 2. Use powerBI user to sign in.
 4. Create a 60 day free powerBI trial.

+**Note:** Log into Azure with PowerBI user and do all the steps with this new user only.

 It may take 10+ minutes for the virtual machine to complete provisioning.

 You should follow all steps provided *before* performing the Hands-on lab.